Skip to Content

 The color I picked is called Deep Lagoon.
 It’s a deep, darker blue that would make a bold, but elegant statement on this piece.

-To prep the piece for painting, I cleaned it with my Fusion’s TSP.
-Jolie does recommend that you still clean your pieces first, being sure to use a mild, biodegradable cleaner that won’t leave any residue.
-Fusion’s TSP fits the bill perfectly.
+Jolie recommends that you still clean your pieces first, using a mild, biodegradable cleaner that won’t leave any residue.

 I sprayed the piece down and scrubbed it with my Dobie sponge, then wiped it off with a rag.

-See all of that on the paper towel?
-That’s not dirt, but the wood tannins seeping out of the paint.
-This dresser is made of mahogany, which is notorious about bleeding through paint.
+This dresser is made of mahogany, which is notorious for bleeding through paint.
 But since I was using a dark color, I didn’t have to worry too much.

 However, if you ever see this as you are cleaning a piece you’re about to paint white . . . you MUST apply a stain-blocking primer before you paint, or your white paint will turn pink.
 You have now been warned 🙂